 IMPORTANT: According to academic policy, permission to override closed classes, missing class requisites, and class consent is under the authority of the academic department or program offering the class.
 Academic advisors only should assign Class Permissions with the approval and understanding of the academic department or program.

-For questions or requests related to accessing Class Permissions, contact the Registrar’s Office via the contact us in quick links.
+For questions or requests related to accessing Class Permissions, contact the Registrar’s Office via our Contact Form.